 “With great power comes great responsibility” was uncle Ben’s proverbial advice to Peter Parker or young Spider-Man.
 Today, Marvel fans refer to it as the “Peter Parker Principle.”
 Six years ago when I sent that disastrous email, I was functioning as the Secretary for a very important committee.
 It was a lot of power at the hands of a young man in his early 30s.
 That email was a genuine mistake but the bottom line is that my mistake caused harm to good people.
 It was then I realized that the mistakes that powerful people make have a disastrous impact on people below them.
 Therefore, when you have great power it must be accompanied by great responsibility.
 In other words, people who possess power must exercise it with great care.
 So, the Peter Parker Principle was the first lesson I learned.

-Check twice before sending Once
+Check twice before sending it Once

 J.P Morgan once said, “You can’t unscramble eggs” – It means you can’t undo the effects of having said something.
-Most forms of Electronic Communication are like a spoken word.
+Most forms of Electronic Communication are like a spoken words.
 The same is true for email.
 You can’t undo what you sent.
 (In Gmail, you can retract a message for a short time after sending but that’s it.)
 The only workaround is to double-check before pressing “Send” – In my case, I sent the wrong email to the wrong mailing list because I didn’t double-check.
-Therefore check twice before sending once is the second lesson I learned from my mistake.
+Therefore checking twice before sending once is the second lesson I learned from my mistake.
 I even make use of the “Schedule” (Send Later) feature in Gmail now.
 That way I have time for making changes if necessary.
 I can even discard the whole message if I change my mind later.

 Don’t mistake ego for Reputation